NguyenHuy1812/huy-guess-number/README.md

 View online at: `https://vigorous-mccarthy-df005f.netlify.com/`

-This is a Solo Project that required to to create a simple guess the number type game.
+This is a Solo Project that required to create a simple guess the number type game.
 It should choose a random number between 1 and 100, then challenge the player to guess the number in 10 turns.

 ## Video Walkthrough